Washington Filmworks approves funding assistance for latest Kairos Productions film

 Read MoreFestival Page

 We are happy to announce that West of Redemption won the Staff Pick Award at the fourth annual Manchester Film Festival.
 MANIFF festival reviewers said that it was similar to "the works of Alfred Hitchcock or Alejandro Amenábar's Open Your Eyes."
-Cornelia Duryée Moore was also recognized in the festival’s "Wonder Woman" lineup, featuring interviews with, and screenings of, the work of several working women in film.
+Cornelia Duryée was also recognized in the festival’s "Wonder Woman" lineup, featuring interviews with, and screenings of, the work of several working women in film.
 MANIFF was the movie’s fifth film festival this year, and West of Redemption’s International premiere.

 West of Redemption, was Officially Selected and will be In Competition at the Manchester Film Festival in Manchester, England.